dmacvicar/terraform-provider-libvirt/contrib/Debian/README.md

 # Debian Based Container
-This container is build from a `Debian` based distribution, in this case we are using `Ubuntu`.
+This container is built from a `Debian` based distribution, in this case we are using `Ubuntu`.

 **NOTE**: If pulling from the `build` containers, make sure to pull from the `glibc` container.